 Community Engagement Committee

 A Community Engagement Committee (CEC) was established by the Moyne Shire in October 2010 to provide a forum for consultation and information sharing about the project between Wind Prospect and the local community.
-The CEC comprises three Moyne Shire Councillors, three members of the community and Wind Prospect.
+The CEC comprises two Moyne Shire Councillors, three members of the community and Wind Prospect.
 Eighteen meetings have been held to date.

 Supporting the local community

 A Sponsorship Fund of $20,000 per year has been established for the duration of the project development process to assist local community groups and organisations around the proposed wind farm.
 The fund is active now and is designed to support community groups to add or improve community services, programs, initiatives or facilities.